 RELATED ARTICLE: B2B marketing automation & HubSpot – a match made in heaven

 To identify, categorize and measure your leads, you must have a point system.
 We recommend that you work with a scale ranging from 0-100, as it provides room to weigh the various criteria.
 A lead’s overall score indicates how “hot” it is – and whether it is open to dialogue with a salesperson.

 When assigning points value, take the lists from the previous step and prioritize how important the respective criteria are.
 The most important criteria must, of course, have the most points.

 By letting HubSpot automatically assign your leads a score, you systematize the sales work and make sure that the sales reps always work with the hottest and most current leads.

 In our Sales as a Service concept – and as a HubSpot partner, we have seen many companies be too impatient and unstructured in their approach.

-There is no doubt that lead scoring is a powerful tool in streamlining the company’s B2B sales.
-At the same time, it is essential to mention that you need be patient.
+There is no doubt, that lead scoring is a powerful tool in streamlining the company’s B2B sales.
+At the same time, it is essential to mention, so that you need be patient.
 You rarely get it right at first.